 In the UK, it is a legal requirement that any gold jewellery being sold has an official hallmark from one of the four Assay Offices in the UK.
-The hallmark, a mark stamped on jewellery to certify the purity of gold, silver, platinum or palladium, is applied to jewellery after being thoroughly tested through the assaying process.
+The hallmark, is stamped on jewellery to certify the purity of gold, silver, platinum or palladium, is applied to jewellery after being thoroughly tested through the assaying process.

 The main reason for this is to provide consumer protection.
 With the high price of precious metals, there is a serious risk of fraud as a thick plating of gold could easily cover a basic metal interior.